-${\sf Intel}^{\otimes}$ recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel[®] recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.

-Completely loosen all the screws on the heatsink, and then lift and remove it from the motherboard.
+4. Completely loosen all the screws on the heatsink in the order shown, and then lift and remove it from the motherboard.

-Intel® recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel[®] recommends a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.

-Flip the heatsink over to reveal the CPU and carrier bracket.
+5. Flip the heatsink over to reveal the CPU and carrier bracket.
 Flip the carrier lever over to release the CPU, then remove the CPU from the heatsink and carrier assembly.